scottjiao/SteerConf/README.md

 # Release code of SteerConf: Steering LLMs for Confidence Elicitation
 Ziang Zhou, Tianyuan Jin, Jieming Shi, Qing Li (https://arxiv.org/pdf/2503.02863)

+*2025/09/19* Our work SteerConf has been accepted by NeurIPS 25!

 ## How to run SteerConf